syeddaim13/Matebook-D15-2020-21-Hackintosh/README.md

-Btw.DO NOT use opencore to boot what i uploaded
+Btw, DO NOT use opencore to boot what i uploaded